Winter Paint Care

-Paint takes a beating in the winter, especially with the harsh and unpredictable New England weather.
+Your car’s paint takes a beating in the winter, especially with the harsh and unpredictable New England weather.
 Dirt, salt, ice, and snow are all unforgiving.
+We know winter paint care can be challenging but we’re here to help.
 Here are a few tips and tricks to help your paint stay picture perfect during the winter months:

 If you can, storing your car in a garage is probably the best way to prevent damage from the winter weather.
 But, if your vehicle is covered in snow, your garage floor will also be.
 Using a floor mat with a raised, removable lip around its edges will help to hold all the liquid until you have the opportunity to squeegee it out of the garage.
 The mat also catches oil to prevent stained concrete.

-If you have to park outside during the winter months, consider a car cover.
-Many options offer heavy duty protection against moisture and impact; some lighter weight covers are also manageable enough for everyday use while offering excellent protection against the elements.
+If your car is older, you might also consider a car cover.
+Many options offer heavy-duty protection against moisture and impact; some lighter-weight covers are also manageable enough for everyday use while offering excellent protection against the elements.

 Give it a spring cleaning

 When spring (finally) arrives, give your car a thorough detailing- washing, cleaning off stuck-on residue with a clay bar, and applying a compound and waxing if you want extra protection.
 This will remove all traces of the harsh winter and make your paint look its best.

 …we strive to provide our customer a well-rounded knowledge of all things automotive.

 Since 1988, our family owned and operated service center has been providing top quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield and the surrounding Massachusetts communities.
 If your car needs maintenance or repair before this winter season, call us at (413)314-2280 or schedule an appointment online.

 This article was originally published in November 2017 and has been updated.